IBM/Db2ZTools/DevOps/Db2SystemServices/Db2ProvisionSystemNonDS/readme.md

 APPLDATA('NO REPLAY PROTECTION')
 ```
 In the preceding example:
 ``<applName>`` is the name of the application that requests and uses the PassTickets.
-Db2 Provisioned systems accept TCP/IP connections only, therefore we should use the value of the the IPNAME as  ``<applName>``.
+Provisioned Db2 subsystems accept TCP/IP connections only, therefore we should use the value of the the IPNAME as  ``<applName>``.

 ``<key>`` is a session key with the value of 16 hexadecimal digits (for an 8-byte or 64-bit key).
 The session key must be identical to the key in the PassTicket definition in each RACF instance.
-The key for each application must be the same on all systems in the configuration.
+The key for each application must be the same on all subsystems in the configuration.

 ``APPLDATA('NO REPLAY PROTECTION')`` is the option that you can use to permit reuse of the same PassTicket multiple times.

-The following example shows these commands for provisioning five Db2 systems.
+The following example shows these commands for provisioning five Db2 subsystems.
 As described in the [Naming Convention](#naming-convention) section, the name of the subsystem being provisioned (``ssid``) is used for the IPNAME value.
 Because we expect five instances to be provisioned, you can activate them all in one single job, considering that they will be all under the same RACF database.

 ```
 //STEP01 EXEC PGM=IKJEFT01